 “Our Farmington Walkabouts group has incentives for walkers to keep coming back and joining us on our weekly walk,” says Jake Ivey, our own AmeriCorps Farmers Market Food Navigator.

-If you haven’t registered yet, you can do so any Saturday at the Market Information Tent.
-Then meet us at the compass rose in the middle of Riley Park at 10 a.m.
+If you haven’t yet registered with the Walkabouts, you can do so any Saturday at the Market Information Tent.
+Then meet us at the West Entry of the Market at 10 a.m.
 Saturday as we explore the city of Farmington.

 It’s fun, it’s educational and, most of all, it’s healthy.